eflumerf/styleguide/dune-daq-cppguide.md

 ### 3.4  Local Variables [DUNE VERSION]

 Declare local variables in as local a scope as possible, and as close to the first use as possible.
-Always initialize variables in the declaration.
+Always initialize variables in their declaration.

 There is one caveat: if the variable is an object, its constructor is invoked every time it enters scope and is created, and its destructor is